 As mentioned, the box at the right, labelled "Columns to Sort on, in Order", shows the current sort order for the report, and is where you put column names to specify that order.

 Although most reports are sorted, the current sort order may in some cases not already be displayed in the box on the right when you bring up this sort window for the first time for a given report.
 That's for technical reasons, which are a bit hard to explain.
 (Likely the only case where you will see this is with Custom Reports.)
 In such cases, it should be pretty easy to see what the current sort order is, by looking at the report before you click Sort.

 In the example described above, you want to sort on the Amount column, and the obvious guess is a column called "amount".
 You can get it to the box on the right either by double-clicking on it, or clicking on it to select it and then clicking the Add button.
 That will put it below any existing columns there, in this case the "name" and "date_received" columns.
-To move it up to the top, so it is the highest priority for sorting, click the Move Up button twice.
+To move it up to the top, so it is the highest priority for sorting, click the Move Up button three times.

 The Move Up and Move Down buttons will move a selected item in the "Columns to Sort on" box up or down to specify the sorting priority.

 When multiple columns are in the "Columns to sort on" box, as in the example above, it first sorts by the first column listed, and then it only sorts on the 2nd column listed if the values in the 1st column are the same, and similarly for further columns.
 For instance, suppose you have sorted on "amount", "name" and "date_received" as in this example.
 The report will mostly be sorted on the amount, but if there are two donations for $1,000, then those two will be sorted by the donor's name, and if there are two with the same amount and same name, they will be sorted in order of date_received.